rottweiler puppy love of rottweilers

 The 'Down' Command

-This can be a bit more difficult to teach, as some puppies resist lying down on command, especially the more 'alpha' or dominant ones.
-But if you start early, and are consistent with your practice, your little guy should learn pretty quickly.
+This can be a bit more difficult to teach, as some puppies resist lying down on command, especially the more ‘alpha’ or dominant ones.

-One of the free puppy training tips I'd like to pass on here, is to leave this command until after your pup has mastered the 'Sit' command.
-That's because it's easier to get a pup into the 'down' position from a 'sit' than from when he's standing firmly upright on all four paws!
+It’s best to leave this command until after your pup has mastered the ‘Sit’ command.
+That’s because it’s easier to get a pup into the ‘down’ position from a ‘sit’ than from when he’s standing firmly upright on all four paws!

 Once your pup is sitting nicely, take another treat and hold it in front of his nose.
 Then this time, slowly lower the treat to the floor, moving slightly away from the pup and towards you as you do so.
 Your puppy's nose should follow the treat downwards, and his legs will slide forward to help him reach it better.
 Aim to be holding the treat on the ground, between his two front paws when he's lying down.

-Some pups 'get this' right away, others seem to struggle a bit and try to bend themselves around like a pretzel to avoid lying all the way down.
+Some pups ‘get this’ right away, others seem to struggle a bit and try to bend themselves around like a pretzel to avoid lying all the way down.
 If your pup does this, help him out by using your free hand to gently pull his front legs forward so that his tummy gets to ground level.
-As soon as he's lying down, say "good down" and give him his treat and a lot of praise.
-Don't overdo the repetitions on this one, do it 2 or 3 times, and then move on.
-Just make sure to practice several times a day.

-Leash Training A Puppy
+Leash Training Your Puppy

-Puppy leash training needn't be a struggle if you approach it the right way!
+Puppy leash training needn’t be a struggle if you approach it the right way!
 Learn exactly how to leash train your pup by visiting my Leash Training A Puppy page.
+Consider getting an escape proof harness like the ones listed here to use with the leash.

 These points are worth re-emphasising.....